Design and performance of a scintillation tracker for track matching in nuclear-emulsion-based neutrino interaction measurement: Introduction

 In this paper, the design and performance of the scintillation tracker for the NINJA physics run are described.
 In Section~\ref{sec:setup}, requirements for the scintillation tracker are described after the conceptual setup of the NINJA detectors.
 The design and components of the scintillation tracker are described in Section~\ref{sec:design}.
 The operation of the scintillation tracker during the beam exposure is summarized in Section~\ref{sec:operation}.
-The reconstruction of muon tracks and track matching with other detectors for the $\nu_\mu$ CC interaction analysis are described in Section~\ref{sec:matching}.
-The track matching efficiency, and position and angle resolutions of the scintillation tracker are shown in Section~\ref{sec:performance}.
+The reconstruction of muon tracks for the $\nu_\mu$ CC interaction analysis are described in Section~\ref{sec:matching}.
+The hit-track matching efficiency, and positional and angular resolutions of the scintillation tracker are shown in Section~\ref{sec:performance}.
 Finally, Section~\ref{sec:summary} summarizes the paper.